sethbrasile/ember-remodal/README.md

 write one :D

 ## Compatibility
-ember-remodal is compatible with Ember 1.13.x and up.
+ember-remodal is compatible with Ember 1.13.x and up and is tested against:
+- 1.13.x
+- release (2.3.0 as of v0.0.19)
+- beta
+- canary

 ## Installation
 `ember install ember-remodal`